-Healthcare can be a bit like a playground at times with lots of clinicians swinging from treatment to treatment, patients feeling like they’re on roundabouts going around endlessly in circles, and all of us have felt the see-sawing highs and lows of trying to help people with pain and disability.
+Healthcare can be a bit like a playground at times with lots of clinicians swinging from treatment to treatment, patients feeling like they’re on roundabouts going around in circles, and all of us have felt the see-sawing highs and lows of trying to help people with pain and disability.

 As a shoulder ‘specialist’ one area I have had many highs and lows with over the years is sub-acromial shoulder pain.
-I find it both a fascinating yet infuriating condition, not only due to the difficulties in its diagnosis but also in its uncertainty in how to manage it.
+I find it a fascinating yet infuriating condition, not only due to the difficulties in its diagnosis but also in its uncertainty in how to manage it.

 One uncertainty I have had for a long time is what role does surgery have, in particular, arthroscopic sub-acromial decompression surgery?
 Who is best suited for this operation which involves shaving the bone of the acromion and the removal of the sub-acromial bursa and sometimes the coracoacromial ligament which is believed to reduce compression forces on the rotator cuff underneath?

 I have discussed my concerns and issues with this operation before, having seen it performed too often, too quickly, and seen too many patients worsen afterwards.
 But I have also seen some great success and some very satisfied patients with this surgery.
 The questions are why do some do well and others not?
 Is it the surgery, the rest and rehab after, or maybe its something else?

 To try and answer these questions a highly anticipated paper was published a few weeks ago in the Lancet called Can Shoulder Arthroscopy Work or CSAW.
 It’s free to access and I urge you all to read it as I believe it to be one of the most important papers on sub-acromial shoulder pain published in a decade.